 Next on our list of best paddle boards for beginners is one by ISLE, one of the original manufacturers of paddle boards.
-This is a “traditional” solid epoxy SUP.
-This is an ideal beginner board at 10 ½ feet long and 32 inches wide.
+This is a “traditional” solid epoxy SUP that is an ideal beginner board at 10 ½ feet long and 32 inches wide.

-Its highly maneuverable and stable, ideal for beginners!
+Its highly maneuverable and stable, perfect for beginners!

 The EPS foam core makes for a very rigid board so its easy to paddle.
 Keep in mind with the solid type SUP you have to be more careful with it.